 Best Hard Drives for Gaming Buyer’s Guide

-The most important question you need to ask yourself when purchasing a gaming hard drive is whether or not it will work with your PC or console.
+The most important question you need to ask when purchasing a gaming hard drive is whether or not it will work with your PC or console.
 Fortunately, there’s not a lot to consider here, and you can determine the right option for you with a quick glance at the specs.
-There are two considerations to keep in mind: size and interface.
+There are two key considerations to keep in mind: size and interface.

 Size will only be an issue if you’re looking at internal SATA drives, and the only concern here is whether your drive is designed for a desktop or laptop.
 3.5″ drives are suited to slot into traditional desktops, while a 2.5″ drive is what you’ll want if you’re looking for a laptop HDD.
 The physical size usually implies something about the design as well.
 2.5″ drives typically have a smaller amount of storage space, but they’re engineered to give off less heat and use less power.

 Most of the options we’ve included on our list are traditional hard drives, but that doesn’t mean they’re the only options available to you.
 Solid-state drives and hybrid drives are becoming increasingly popular as well, and there’s no clear winner as to which is the best hard drive for gaming.

 The big selling points of HDDs are their affordability and the amount of information they can hold.
 You can get a hard drive with a comparatively huge storage capacity for a fraction of the price you’d pay for an SSD hard drive.
 HDDs also typically offer longer life spans than alternative formats.
 Their conventional design uses mechanical parts to operate, meaning that they’re more prone to damage if they’re dropped, and they’re also slower than an SSD or SSHD.